aspirity-inc/easydev/documentation/src/content/docs/components/datepicker/index.md

 title: Datepicker
 ---

-Datepicker based on react-datepicker library and uses to get the selected date.
+The Datepicker based on react-datepicker library and uses to get the selected date.
 [See there](https://github.com/Hacker0x01/react-datepicker/blob/main/docs/datepicker.md) to get more info about datepicker props.

 The Datepicker have the next props: label.
 [See there](/storybook/?path=/docs/core-datepicker--docs) to get more information.